cdktf/cdktf-provider-cloudflare/docs/loadBalancerMonitor.python.md

 - *Type:* typing.Union[int, float]

-The port number to use for the healthcheck, required when creating a TCP monitor.
+The port number to connect to for the health check.

+Required for TCP, UDP, and SMTP checks.
+HTTP and HTTPS checks should only define the port when using a non-standard port (HTTP: default 80, HTTPS: default 443).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_monitor#port LoadBalancerMonitor#port}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_monitor#port LoadBalancerMonitor#port}

 ---